If you really really want to know….

 The times we’ve had at the Canasta have been brilliant and we’ve met some wonderful friends (who we hope to keep in touch with when we do sell)

-We’re getting into the high season now and unlikely to find a buyer who can complete until December …or perfect timing for us would be January 3rd…..one more New Year at the Canasta would be an epic weekend!
+We’re getting into the high season now and unlikely to find a buyer who can complete until December – our preference would be November.

 Interested parties could either contact Duxbury’s Commercial on 01253 316919 (office hours) or the Canasta directly on 01253 290501 (7 days – 10am to 8pm)